 - Hard to check juice level

 Even better, the coils that the Nord uses are the mesh type, which tend towards giving a ton of flavour and vapour production.

 The pods are also fairly simple to fill.
 You’ll have to play around with it at an angle to fill a pod up completely, but that’s not a big deal.

-But besides this, the Nord is a solid vape, has a high battery life, uses multiple coil types, and is easy to use.
+But besides this, the Nord 2 is a excellent vape, has a high battery life, uses multiple coil types, and is easy to use.
 In a direct comparison with the Caliburn, both pod vapes come seriously close with one another.